rodabt/vduckdb/README.md

 [![CI](https://github.com/rodabt/vduckdb/workflows/Build%20and%20Test/badge.svg)](https://github.com/rodabt/vduckdb/actions)

-A V wrapper for duckvdb.
+A V wrapper for duckdb.
 This library is now in beta and should be safe to use in most scenarios.
 Should work on Linux, Windows and MacOS with V version 0.4.x.
 It requires the library version (`libduckdb*`) of DuckDB (see `https://github.com/duckdb/duckdb/releases`)

 ## DuckDB library installation